 CSE will notify the UW Study Abroad Office of your nomination for an exchange abroad no later than March 1.
 Study Abroad will contact you direct about their requirements.
 CSE will also introduce you, via email, to our coordinators at KTH.
 Once you are have applied to and are accepted to KTH, you will receive information from their admissions office about housing and enrollment.

 The KTH application is mostly a formality, but it will take some time to prepare.
 Applications must reach KTH by mail by April 15, so begin early!
 The application requires a number of components: a transcript, a copy of your passport, a learning plan approved by CSE outlining the courses you want to take, a photo, plus a completed application form.
-Consult Information for Admitted Exchange Students on the KTH site for full details.
+Consult Information for Exchange Students on the KTH site for full details.
 We recommend you review the application requirements early, so you know what is required.

 The KTH exchange, like other exchanges at UW, operates under the Home Tuition Program: students continue to pay UW tuition but no tuition at the visiting school.
 In addition, students are required to concurrently enroll and pay a UW Study Abroad fee to maintain these benefits while away: